-I love finding new side hustles and today, I have a unique hustle which is very close to my heart because it is about traveling.
+I love finding new side hustles, and today, I have a unique hustle that is very close to my heart because it is about traveling.

 Can you tell us about yourself?

 I’m a part-time travel blogger and content creator currently living in Phoenix, Arizona.
-I started my blog almost two years ago and I called it Coat + Coffee to combine my love of traveling in the winter months and my obsession towards coffee.
+I started my blog almost two years ago, and I called it Coat + Coffee to combine my love of traveling in the winter months and my obsession toward coffee.
 So yeah, I talk about traveling a lot and try to give the best and most realistic tips possible!

 How did you get started as a travel planner?

 I really just started it!
 I totally believe that if you want to do something, then you just need to start.
 I had always been good at planning trips, and my friends and family were always asking me for advice on places to go, things to see, and where to stay.

 The information I was giving out was pretty valuable, and I thought, “Hey, I know people who would pay for this.”
 Around that time, I was also thinking that the time had come for me to start making money from my blog.
 I think I ran some advertising for a month or so and hated it.
 So this idea came right in time!

 Do you need to have a travel work background to work as a travel planner?